Universities deny research misconduct allegations from former NTU staff member

 “The University will not hesitate to take action against anyone found to be lacking in research integrity, including imposing sanctions such as expulsion or termination where necessary.”

-On Saturday, a website at the link nanyangscandal.com surfaced, detailing allegations of research misconduct across NUS, NTU, the Agency for Science, Technology and Research (A*STAR) and related agencies.
+On Saturday, a website surfaced detailing allegations of research misconduct across NUS, NTU, the Agency for Science, Technology and Research (A*STAR) and related agencies.

 On the website, Dr Helmy identified himself as the writer making these claims as a former employee of NTU, and also uploaded a 294-page report on the matter.